chrisjrob/chrisjrob.github.io/_posts/2015-11-17-install-eset-remote-administrator-on-ubuntu.md

 Our Windows PCs are controlled by an ActiveDirectory server (actually a [Samba]4 ActiveDirectory server, although that should not make any difference to these instructions).

-I found [ESET instructions] for so doing decidedly sketchy, but I eventually managed to install it and took some notes as I went.
+I found the [ESET instructions] for so doing decidedly sketchy, but I eventually managed to install it and took some notes as I went.
 I cannot promise these instructions are complete, but used in conjunction with the [ESET instructions] they may be of help.